P-p-H-d/c-stl-comparison/README.md

 Macros are used to generate context-dependent C code enabling to generate code for different type.
 This is pretty much like the template headers solution but with added flexibility.
 From a user point of view, this creates a new step before using the container: an instantiating stage that has to be done once per type and per compilation unit (The user is responsible to create only one instance of the container, which can be troublesome if the library doesn't handle proper prefix for its naming convention).

 This can generate fully specialized & efficient code with the correct type ensuring type safety and control by the compiler.
 Incorrectly used, this can generate a lot of code bloat.
 Properly used, this can even create smaller code than the void pointer variant.

+This instantiating stage can generate only the external interface (extern declaration), the implementation or inline implementation in function of what the user requests (reducing code bloat for containers which are heavily used so that only one instance exists in the whole program).

-From a library developer point of view, the library is harder to debug: everything being expanded in one line, you can't step in the library (there is however a solution to overcome this limitation by adding another stage to the compilation process).
+From a library developer point of view, the library is harder to debug: everything being expanded in one line, you can't step in the library (there is however a solution to overcome this limitation by adding another stage to the compilation process: generating the preprocessed file (-E), cleaning it of the lines directives, and recompiling this file).
+But this should not impact the user if the library is properly maintained.

 This can also generates cryptic error messages at user level if incorrectly used when creating an instance.
 You can however see the generated code by looking at the preprocessed file.

-You can perform heavy context-dependent customization of the code (transforming the macro preprocessing step into its own language): not only generating one method but N methods depending on the given type.
+You can perform heavy context-dependent customization of the code (transforming the macro preprocessing step into its own language): you can generate a variable number of methods depending on the given arguments of your instantiation, which is not possible easily with any other methods.
-Properly done, you can also chain the methods from a container to another one easily, enabling quick and easy expansion of the containers.
+Also, Properly done, you can also chain the methods from a container to another one easily, enabling quick and easy expansion of the containers.
 Errors in user code are easy to read and natural.
 Code usage is a little bit more verbose as it uses specialized function names, and not generic ones.

+Template macros are not subject to the key macro pitfall of evaluating arguments multiple times.

 >Note: not to be confused with usage of Macro for meta-programming.
 Template Macros are much closer to Template Headers.